mohamedali559/micromouse/README.md

 HC-05 Bluetooth Module: The HC-05 module facilitates wireless communication with the micromouse, enabling remote debugging and configuration adjustments.

 ### Battery
-Our micromouse project relies on a series configuration of two Li-ion 3.7V batteries, meticulously chosen to strike a harmonious balance between weight, size, and power supply capability. we opted for 500mAh batteries for debugging purposes.
+Our micromouse project relies on a series configuration of three Li-ion 3.7V batteries, meticulously chosen to strike a harmonious balance between weight, size, and power supply capability. we opted for 500mAh batteries for debugging purposes.

 ## PCB Design